Project details

 - Cut and attach a pair of 2×4 floor joists parallel to the gable ends by driving 3 1/2-inch screws through the sheathing and into the end grain.

-- Measure the area for the floor and cut a piece of plywood to size.
+- Measure the floor area and cut a piece of plywood to size.

 - Then use 4×4 scrap to mark notches to fit around the posts and cut them with a jigsaw, as shown.